Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 James K. Saccaro - Baxter International, Inc.

 $20 million, sorry. $20 million in the third quarter, so that's one item.
 As far as other areas, there is some acceleration outside the U.S. and part of the business outside the U.S. relates to tenders.
-So as we look at some of our regions, our SEMEA (47:28) region, our Asia-Pacific region, we do see a sequential growth from Q2 to Q3 based on the timing of tenders, which is a little bit different than we've seen in prior quarters and years.
+So as we look at some of our regions, our EMEA region, our Asia-Pacific region, we do see a sequential growth from Q2 to Q3 based on the timing of tenders, which is a little bit different than we've seen in prior quarters and years.
 So really that is one of the factors that drives this acceleration into the third quarter.
 And then, of course, we had a solid Q4 last year.
 So that factors into our math.

 David Ryan Lewis - Morgan Stanley & Co.
 LLC